 - -and by the notices published in the Federal Register that govern CDBG-DR grant assistance including the Updates to Duplication of Benefits Requirements Under the Stafford Act for Community Development Block Grant (CDBG) Disaster Recovery Grantees at 84 Fed.
 Reg.
 28,836 (June 20, 2019). - 9.
-The HUD regulation at 24 C.F.R. § 982.352(c) prohibits a family from receiving the benefit of Section 8 tenant-based assistance under the Housing Choice Voucher Program while also receiving the benefit of any of the following forms of other housing subsidy for the same or a different unit:

-- a) Public or Indian housing assistance, - b) Section 8 assistance (including other tenant-based assistance) under section 8 of the U.S. Housing Act of 1937, 42 U.S.C. § 1437f, - c) Assistance under former section 23 of the United States Housing Act of 1937 (before amendment by the Housing and Community Development Act of 1974), - d) Section 101 of the Housing and Urban Development Act of 1965, 12 U.S.C. § 1701s (Section 101 rent supplements), - e) Section 236 of the National Housing Act, 12 U.S.C. § 1715z-1 (Section 236 rental assistance payments), - f) Tenant-based assistance under the HOME Investment Partnerships Program (HOME) authorized by Title II of the Cranston-Gonzalez National Affordable Housing Act, 42 U.S.C. § 12701 et seq., - g) Rental assistance payments under section 521 of the Housing Act of 1949, 42 U.S.C. § 1441 et seq. (a program of the Rural Development Administration), - h) Any local or state rent subsidy, - i) Section 202 of the Housing Act of 1959, 12 U.S.C. § 1701q, as amended (Section 202 supportive housing for the elderly), - j) Section 811 of the Cranston-Gonzalez National Affordable Housing Act, as amended, 42 U.S.C. § 8013 (Section 811 supportive housing for persons with disabilities), - k) Section 202 projects for non-elderly persons with disabilities (Section 162 assistance) authorized by section 162 of the Housing and Community Development Act of 1987, 12 U.S.C. § 1701a note, amending section 202(h) of the Housing Act of 1959, or - Any other duplicative federal, state, or local housing subsidy, as determined by HUD.
-For this purpose, "housing subsidy" does not include the housing component of a welfare payment, a Social Security payment received by the family, or a rent reduction because of a tax credit.
+The HUD regulation at 24 C.F.R. § 982.352(c) prohibits a family from receiving the benefit of Section 8 tenant-based assistance under the Housing Choice Voucher Program while also receiving the benefit of any of the following forms of other housing subsidy for the same or a different unit: - a) Public or Indian housing assistance, - b) Section 8 assistance (including other tenant-based assistance) under Section 8 of the U.S. Housing Act of 1937, 42 U.S.C. § 1437f, - c) Assistance under former Section 23 of the United States Housing Act of 1937 (before amendment by the Housing and Community Development Act of 1974), - d) Section 101 of the Housing and Urban Development Act of 1965, 12 U.S.C. § 1701s (Section 101 rent supplements), - e) Section 236 of the National Housing Act, 12 U.S.C. § 1715z-1 (Section 236 rental assistance payments), - f) Tenant-based assistance under the HOME Investment Partnerships Program (HOME) authorized by Title II of the Cranston-Gonzalez National Affordable Housing Act, 42 U.S.C. § 12701 et seq., - g) Rental assistance payments under Section 521 of the Housing Act of 1949, 42 U.S.C. § 1441 et seq. (a program of the Rural Development Administration), - h) Any local or state rent subsidy, - i) Section 202 of the Housing Act of 1959, 12 U.S.C. § 1701q, as amended (Section 202 supportive housing for the elderly), - j) Section 811 of the Cranston-Gonzalez National Affordable Housing Act, as amended, 42 U.S.C. § 8013 (Section 811 supportive housing for persons with disabilities), - k) Section 202 projects for non-elderly persons with disabilities (Section 162 assistance) authorized by Section 162 of the Housing and Community Development Act of 1987, 12 U.S.C. § 1701a note, amending Section 202(h) of the Housing Act of 1959, or - 1) Any other duplicative federal, state, or local housing subsidy, as determined by HUD.
+For this purpose, "housing subsidy" does not include the housing component of a welfare payment, a Social Security payment received by the family, or a rent reduction because of a tax credit. - m) HUD imposes grant agreement terms that implement flood insurance requirements such as Section 582 of the National Flood Insurance Reform Act of 1994, 42 U.S.C.
+5154a, and related regulations at 24 CFR 58.6(b), that prohibits the use of CDBG-DR grants to make a payment to a person for repair, replacement or restoration for flood damage to any personal, residential or commercial property if: (1) the person had previously received Federal flood disaster assistance conditioned on obtaining and maintaining flood insurance; and (2) the person failed to obtain and maintain flood insurance.